 The Businesswomen’s Association (BWA) is the biggest organisation of organised businesswomen in South Africa.
-The Cape Town branch, one of the biggest branches of the organisation with just over a 300-strong membership, recently elected a new leadership, which is led by Chairperson Lerato PA Mgidlana.
+The Cape Town branch, one of the biggest branches of the organisation with just over a 300-strong membership, last year elected a new leadership, which is led by Chairperson Lerato PA Mgidlana.
 She is the first black African to be elected to the position.

 Originally trained as a lawyer, she has served as Head of the Legal Unit of a municipal union, and later, enjoyed a management career in organisations such as Medscheme, Group 5 and Sita.
 With a strong CV, leading the BWA comes naturally to Mgidlana.

 In her role at the helm of the BWA in Cape Town, she will be assisted by a committee of 18 in executing a strategic plan that includes growing the membership.
 “We have a database that includes both members and non-members.
 We plan to convert at least 30% of the subscribers into members within the next 12 months,” she says.
 The membership of the branch is a mix of women working both in the private and public sectors,and entrepreneurs.